Top 10+ Things to Do On The North Shore O’ahu Hawaii

 3. Shop At The Old Waialua Sugar Mill (& Taste Coffee & Chocolate

-So not only can you come here to find the perfect Hawaiian souvenir, but it’s also one of the best spots to try and taste 100% local O’ahu coffee beans (and also chocolate if you don’t have time for the cacao farm) all for FREE.
+So not only can you come here to find the perfect Hawaiian souvenir, but it’s also one of the best spots to try and taste 100% local O’ahu coffee beans (and chocolate if you don’t have time for the cacao farm tour) all for FREE.

-Head to Old Sugar Mill Brand Waialua Coffee, one of the staff members will give you a free tour of the coffee factory.
+Head to Old Sugar Mill Brand Waialua Coffee, and ask one of the staff members to give you a free tour of the coffee factory.
 I’ll admit, it’s not big, but if you’re interested in coffee it’s neat to see.
 Plus after, you’ll get a free tasting of the coffee and their chocolate.

-You’ll also want to make a point to walk into the North Shore Soap Factory, it’s actually inside the old giant sugar mill!
+You’ll also want to make a point to walk into the North Shore Soap Factory, which is actually inside the old giant sugar mill!

 5. Stop in Hale’iwa Town